algorithmx/book/Golovanov.Chapter-04-all.md

 The pole edges are points, but the planar curves in the parameter space of the spherical surface have non-zero length at the poles and are line segments.

-The loop of the sphere face is described by the list of curves the edges are based on, with signs of the flags corresponding to these edges: \(+e_1, +e, -e_2,\) and \(-e.\) Juncture \(e\) enters the list of the edges of the loop twice—once with positive flag, and the second time with negative flag.
+The loop of the sphere face is described by the list of curves the edges are based on, with signs of the flags corresponding to these edges: $+e_1, +e, -e_2,$ and $-e.$ Juncture $e$ enters the list of the edges of the loop twice—once with positive flag, and the second time with negative flag.

 A sphere is shown in Fig. 4.6.5.
 The thin line shows the juncture of the spherical face, and the line with an arrowhead shows the motion near the loop of this face.